In the Beginning:

 let’s review—the book of Genesis 15:1—16:16

 In Lesson 9 Abram Questions the Lord GOD, something happens that most present-day Christians find moderately alarming—Abram displays impatience about having no heir and questions God.
 God responds with assurances that Abram will indeed become a father to innumerable descendants.
 This satisfies Abram, and Scripture records that Abram “believed the LORD,” and that God considered Abram’s trust evidence of righteousness.
 God and Abram enter into an important covenant in which God expands on his previous promises to Abram and assumes all responsibility for ensuring that what’s been promised comes to pass.
-The sixteenth chapter of the book of Genesis describes how Abram’s wife Sarai deals with her impatience over not having any children by encouraging Abram to conceive a child with her maid Hagar.
+The sixteenth chapter in the book of Genesis describes how Abram’s wife Sarai deals with her impatience over not having any children by encouraging Abram to conceive a child with her maid Hagar.
 After this happens, Hagar’s attitude cause Sarai to treat her harshly, and Hagar flees.
 She encounters an angel, however, who instructs her to return and prophesies that her son Ishmael “shall dwell over against all his kinsmen.”

 a funny thing happened …